 38. Big G: Calculate the gravitational force between two particles.
 Apply Newton’s gravitational formula.
 Specify direction as well as magnitude.

-39. Sphere: Calculate the gravitational field inside and outside a sphere or spherical shell.
+39. Sphere gravity: Calculate the gravitational field inside and outside a sphere or spherical shell.

 40. Gravitational energy: Calculate the gravitational potential energy between two particles or spheres and their total energy.
 Includes consequences such as escape speed.